Engaging the Next Generation of Climate Champions

 - Wow!
 What an informative evening.
 Thanks for calling attention to this very important issue.

--comments from family members who attended the Oyster River Middle School culminating event in 2018
+-comments from family members who attended Climate in the Classroom culminating events

 - The binder and all the links are incredible – I love how everything will be online.